Frankenthal Hauptbahnhof: Architecture

 The first station building, which opened in 1870, was similar with its round arched windows and its clock tower to the station building of the former Ludwigshafen terminal station.
 After the Second World War, a new building was built in the style of the 1950s.

-Plans

-The Rhine-Neckar S-Bahn will run here from the timetable change of December 2021.

 Rail services

 The three platform tracks of Frankenthal station are over 300 m long and still have a height of 76 cm and provide barrier-free access to the trains.
 The station is served by services on two Regional-Express and two Regionalbahn lines.